 Physics I and II (defer until junior year)

-Science candidates may earn additional high school level content specific endorsements in Chemistry, Physics, Environmental Science, and/or Earth and Space Science by passing the applicable ISBE Content Area test and completing three units of coursework in the discipline.
+Science candidates may earn additional high school level content specific endorsements in Biology, Chemistry, Physics, Environmental Science, and/or Earth and Space Science by passing the applicable ISBE Content Area test and completing three units of coursework in the discipline.
+Alternatively, you may qualify by completing another major in the area of the endoresement.
 A content specific endorsement "highly qualifies" one to teach AP or Honors level courses in one of the above science disciplines.

 IWU General Education